msveshnikov/reddit-promo-autocode/docs/product_backlog.md

 ## High Priority

 1. Implement basic Reddit API integration (POST)
    - Authenticate with Reddit API
    - Create posts in specified subreddits
    - Handle rate limiting and error responses

-2. Develop Claude Haiku integration for content generation (POST)
+2. Develop Claude Sonnet integration for content generation (POST)

-    - Set up Claude Haiku API connection
+   - Set up Claude Sonnet API connection
    - Create prompts for generating post titles and content
    - Implement error handling and fallback options

 3. Create configuration management system (POST)
    - Develop `config.js` to store centralized settings
    - Include product details, target subreddits, and posting frequency

 4. Implement post interaction functionality (POST)
    - Develop logic to find and engage with relevant posts
-    - Create comment generation using Claude Haiku
+   - Create comment generation using Claude Sonnet

 5. Design and implement scheduling system (POST)
    - Create a mechanism for scheduling daily posts
    - Ensure compliance with Reddit's posting rules and rate limits

+6. Develop basic dashboard for analytics (NEW)
+   - Create a simple web interface to display key metrics
+   - Implement user authentication for dashboard access

 ## Medium Priority

-6. Develop content personalization features
+7. Implement content personalization features
    - Analyze user profiles and subreddit trends
    - Tailor content to specific audiences

-7. Implement basic analytics and reporting
+8. Enhance analytics and reporting
    - Track post performance and engagement metrics
-    - Generate simple reports for product owners
+   - Generate detailed reports for product owners

-8. Create a content template system
+9. Create a content template system
    - Develop reusable templates for different post types
    - Allow easy customization and A/B testing

-9. Implement multi-product support
+10. Implement multi-product support
     - Extend `config.js` to handle multiple product configurations
     - Develop logic to manage promotions for multiple products

-10. Design and implement automated competitor analysis
+11. Design and implement automated competitor analysis
     - Monitor competitor activities on specified subreddits
     - Generate insights and recommendations

+12. Develop landing page generation (NEW)
+    - Create dynamic landing pages for promoted products
+    - Integrate with Reddit posts for seamless user experience

 ## Low Priority

-11. Develop user profiling functionality
+13. Implement user profiling functionality
     - Create user profiles based on Reddit activity
     - Use profiles to inform content strategy

-12. Implement adaptive posting strategy
+14. Develop adaptive posting strategy
     - Analyze post performance and adjust strategy automatically
     - Optimize posting times and content types

-13. Create compliance management system
+15. Create compliance management system
     - Implement checks for Reddit rules and guidelines
     - Develop an approval workflow for posts

-14. Design and implement visual content generation
+16. Design and implement visual content generation
     - Integrate with image generation APIs
     - Create visually appealing posts and infographics

-15. Develop real-time engagement monitoring
+17. Develop real-time engagement monitoring
     - Set up real-time notifications for post interactions
     - Allow immediate responses to comments and messages

+18. Implement social media content management (NEW)
+    - Develop a system to manage and schedule content across multiple platforms
+    - Integrate with `docs/social_media_content.json` for content templates

 ## Completed Items

 - Initial project setup
 - Basic project structure creation
 - README.md documentation

 ## Notes

--   The high-priority items focus on establishing core functionality for Reddit interaction, content generation, and basic scheduling.
+- The high-priority items now include developing a basic dashboard for analytics, addressing the need for immediate visibility into performance metrics.
--   Medium-priority items aim to enhance the tool's effectiveness and scalability.
+- Content personalization has been moved up in priority to enhance the effectiveness of posts.
--   Low-priority items are focused on advanced features that can be developed once the core functionality is stable.
+- A new feature for landing page generation has been added to medium priority, leveraging the `landing.html` template.
+- Social media content management has been added as a low-priority item to expand the tool's capabilities beyond Reddit.
+- The backlog now better reflects the project structure, including utilization of files like `dashboard.js` and `docs/social_media_content.json`.
--   As development progresses, priorities may shift based on user feedback and performance data.
+- As development progresses, we should regularly reassess priorities based on user feedback and performance data.
 ```

-This updated backlog reflects the current project state, focusing on implementing core features
-first while planning for more advanced functionality in the future.
-The priorities have been
-adjusted to ensure a solid foundation is built before moving on to more complex features.
+This updated backlog incorporates new features, adjusts priorities, and aligns more closely with the project structure and files mentioned in the README.
+It maintains a focus on core Reddit functionality while introducing elements that will enhance the tool's overall effectiveness and scope.